 Now that everything is ready to go, how do you get it there?
 There are a number of different ways from asking friends and family for access to their vehicles on the day of the move to organizing containers to come a few days before to be filled and transported to full-out moving companies you can hire.

-After the clean, you are good to go and you will be proud to give your home to the next owner.
+After the cleaning, you are good to go and you will be proud to give your home to the next owner.

 If you'd like to get more tips or need some questions answered about your move, feel free to email me at firstname.lastname@example.org